aws/aws-lambda-builders/aws_lambda_builders/workflows/provided_make/DESIGN.md

 {Function_Logical_Id}-build
 ```

 Injected Environment Variables by Makefile Lambda Builder Workflow per Function to be built.
+The injected environment variable has the path values modified
+based on if this build mechanism is being run on windows (powershell or git bash).

 ``
 ARTIFACTS_DIR=/Users/noname/sam-app/.aws-sam/build/HelloWorldFunction